lucianoprdo/lucianoprdo/README.md

 - 👋 Hi, I’m @lucianoprdo
 - 👀 I’m interested in evolving as a developer and creating a network of contacts
-- 🌱 I’m currently learning Bak-end software development at Trybe
+- 🌱 I’m currently learning Back-end software development at Trybe

 <!---